Bruneez/e-portfolio/README.md

 ### 💡Reflection

 As a final-year Application Development student at Cape Peninsula University of Technology, I’ve gained a range of both technical and soft skills.Through this process, I identified strong hard skills in programming (Java, JavaScript, Python, Kotlin), Android app development, working with databases and SQL, and using tools like Anaconda and IntelliJ.
-I also recognized important soft skills I’ve developed, such as teamwork, time management, clear communication, problem-solving, attention to detail, and adaptability—especially when working on group projects or troubleshooting code.
+I also recognized important soft skills I’ve developed, such as teamwork, time management, clear communication, problem-solving, attention to detail, and adaptability especially when working on group projects or troubleshooting code.

  Over time, I’ve developed a strong interest in machine learning and working with databases, particularly using SQL.
 The task was to reflect on my skills and interests to understand how they align with my personal and professional goals.
 This involved identifying the areas I excel in, what I enjoy doing most, and how these can shape my future career.I looked at my academic projects, such as building applications using Java and Kotlin, and managing data through SQL.
 I also explored machine learning out of personal interest, taking time to understand how data is used to create intelligent systems.
 I identified transferable skills like problem-solving, attention to detail, communication, and teamwork, which I’ve developed through both individual and group tasks.